oslabs-beta/GraphQL-Blueprint/README.md

 # GraphQL Blueprint

-GraphQL Blueprint helps you build full stack apps with boilerplate code.
+[GraphQL Blueprint](http://graphqlblueprint.xyz/) helps you build full stack apps with boilerplate code.
 Currently on a React, Express, Apollo stack, you can template out GraphQL code by modeling your database schema with our easy-to-use interface.

 ### GraphQL Blueprint is cloned from a previous open source project called GraphQL Designer.
-More information:

 [GraphQL Designer](http://graphqldesigner.com/) is a prototyping tool to develop full-stack GraphQL applications.

-With a few simple inputs, GraphQL Designer auto generates code for download, to start and implement your new application including GraphQL root queries, schemas, mutations, and client queries.
+With a few simple inputs, GraphQL Blueprint auto generates code for download, to start and implement your new application including GraphQL root queries, schemas, mutations, and client queries.
 Also available for download are the NoSQL schemas or SQL build scripts, and a server file.

 https://user-images.githubusercontent.com/5971166/125996657-d0959cbd-840d-4577-a09d-99e1cc5bdbcc.mp4